ltsp image - generate a squashfs image from an image source

 ltsp image ~/amd64 instead.

 If the chrootless case doesn't fit you, you may use VirtualBox, virt-manager, KVM, VMWare and similar tools to maintain one or more template images for the clients.
 As an example, let's suppose you create a VM in VirtualBox and call it "debian".
 At the disk creation dialog, select "VMDK" type and "Fixed size", not "Dynamically allocated".
 Proceed with installing Debian on it.
+In the partitioning step, make sure that the whole operating system goes in the first partition, without extra partitions for /boot etc. BIOS/MBR is easier, while if you have to use GPT/UEFI, put the EFI partition second.
 When you're done, close VirtualBox and symlink the VM disk so that LTSP finds it more easily:

 ln -rs ~/VirtualBox\ VMs/debian/debian-flat.vmdk /srv/ltsp/debian.img